Nothing beats freshly picked cherries straight off the tree, just ask any Blackbird! Growing them successfully, however is not without its problems.

 Before modern dwarfing stocks the biggest problem was the extreme vigour and size of the trees then along came Colt rootstock which brought the size down but could still reach 25 feet, far to high for the average garden.

 We now have Gisela 5 rootstock which at last means cherries can be grown in smaller spaces or easily fanned out on a wall.
-This size tree is easier to net at fruiting time, otherwise the blackbirds will have every one
+This size tree is easier to net at fruiting time, otherwise the birds will have every one

 Self fertile varieties are the best choice, any others will require specific pollination partners.